hbowie/softdevbigideas/ideas/Execution.md

 Title: Execution

+Index: execution

+Body:

 These ideas come into play when code is being developed and delivered.